apache/mxnet/example/multihost_training/README.md

 ## Final Step: Launching the distributed training

 Note that there are several processes that needs to be launched on multiple machines to do distributed training.
-One worker and one parameter server needs to be launched on each of the machine.
-Scheduler needs to be launched on one of the machines.
-While this can be done manually, MXNet provides the launch.py tool to do this easily.
+One worker and one parameter server needs to be launched on each host.
+Scheduler needs to be launched on one of the hosts.
+While this can be done manually, MXNet provides the `launch.py` tool to make this easy.

 For example, the following command launches distributed training on two machines: